Nike-Inc/gimme-aws-creds/README.md

 gimme-aws-creds --configure
 ```

-You can also set up configuration profiles, useful if you have multiple accounts you need credentials for:
+You can also set up different Okta configuration profiles, this useful if you have multiple Okta accounts or environments you need credentials for.
+You can use the configuration wizard or run:
 ```bash
 gimme-aws-creds --configure --profile profileName
 ```

 A configuration wizard will prompt you to enter the necessary configuration parameters for the tool to run, the only one that is required is the `idp_entry_url`.
 The configuration file is written to `~/.okta_aws_login_config`.

+- conf_profile - This sets the Okta configuration profile name, the default is DEFAULT.
 - idp_entry_url - This is your Okta entry url, which is typically something like `https://companyname.okta.com`.
-- write_aws_creds - y or no - If yes, the AWS credentials will be written to `~/.aws/credentials`.
+- write_aws_creds - y or n - If yes, the AWS credentials will be written to `~/.aws/credentials` otherwise it will be written to stdout.
-- cred_profile - If writing to the AWS cred file, this sets the name of the profile.
+- cred_profile - If writing to the AWS cred file, this sets the name of the AWS credential profile.
 - aws_appname - This is optional.
 The Okta AWS App name, which has the role you want to assume.
 - aws_rolename - This is optional.
 The name of the role you want temporary AWS credentials for.
 - cerberus_url - This is optional.
 This is the URL of your Cerberus instance, which can be use to store your Okta API Key.